The High-Value Add-Ons Worth Paying For

 Average cost: Custom equipment: $20–$100/year.
 Sound system: $15–$50/year.
 Most policies cover up to $5,000–$10,000 in added value.

 When it makes sense: If you've spent significant money on mods or audio upgrades, this coverage is essential.
 Without it, you could file a claim and receive nothing for the expensive equipment you installed.
+See our full breakdown of custom parts and equipment coverage to understand what qualifies.

-Skip it if: You drive a stock vehicle with no aftermarket additions — your standard comprehensive and collision coverage is sufficient.
+Skip it if: You drive a stock vehicle with no aftermarket additions — your standard comprehensive coverage and collision coverage is sufficient.

 Low-Value Add-Ons to Think Twice About